 As a result, certain personally identifiable information is considered a cyber risk; however, this is done on a case-by-case basis.
 Such information contains critical details such as personal identifiers such as employer information, taxpayer identification number, passport number, and other critical information that could mean bad news when they fall into the wrong hands.

 A prevalent situation is when such vital PII security is accessed and sold on the dark web for illegal and criminal activities.
 There may be times when nonsensitive data is used alongside nonsensitive PII to identify a specific individual accurately and precisely.
 Depending on the case, even perceived non-sensitive information can also function as a toll in a cybersecurity risk case.
 As such, you must protect against sensitive PII breaches and theft of this information.

 What Is the Difference Between Sensitive PII Data and Non Sensitive PII?

-Should Both Types of PII Be Protected?
+Should Both Types of Personally Identifiable Information Pii Be Protected?

-Why Does Personally Identifiable Information (PII) Need Extra Security?
+Why Does Personally Identifiable Information PII Need Extra Security?

-Recovering from identity theft is often a very difficult process that can take several years.
-Not all financial institutions offer recovery options for victims of identity theft, and some victims may need to go through the process of changing their name, social security number, bank accounts, and other major aspects of identifiable information to recover from theft.
+Recovering from cyber theft is often a very difficult process that can take several years, and sadly, not all financial institutions offer recovery options for victims of cyber theft, and some victims may need to change their name, social security number, bank accounts, and other major aspects of identifiable information to recover from theft.